What SEO mistakes do you need to avoid if you want to maximize your SEO performance in 2021?

 36. Not Having a Branded Search Strategy

-Google is making harder to get organic search traffic because of an increase of SERP features, instant answers, and even aggressive ad placements.
+Google is making it harder to get organic search traffic because of an increase of SERP features, instant answers, and even aggressive ad placements.
 The way to combat this is through a branded search strategy.

 Branded searches such as “Gotch SEO” or “Nathan Gotch” can keep your company afloat.